Spotify Stops After 10 Seconds [7 Fixes]

 Clearing Cache – Image Credits (Emopulse)

-Disabling The AdBlocker
+4. Disabling The AdBlocker

 This fix is specifically for users experiencing this error on the web player.
-This fix is for a niche crowd; however, according to my testing, it may be the most likely fix.
-Here’s how you can disable AdBlocker:
+This fix is for a niche crowd; however, I’ve tested that this works best for issues with users on the web.

 1. Click the Jigsaw puzzle piece on the top right-hand side of Chrome.